pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 I decided to give Python another chance, and after a while, I realized.
 Python and Lua are scripting languages.
 Why learn a new scripting language when I already know PHP and JavaScript?

 Learning a new scripting language felt boring, they were very similar, their syntax and functions were very similar as well.
-I was on a loop, repeating the same thing that I already knew. **I wasn't learning**.
+And again I was on a loop, repeating the same thing that I already knew. **I wasn't learning**.

 ## Trying something different